DarleneJD/reg-optimization/README.md

 ## Objective of the Project

-This project investigates how photovoltaic inverter power-factor adjustments can reduce the total number of OLTC (On-Load Tap Changer) operations in LV distribution networks with high PV penetration.
+This project investigates how photovoltaic inverter power-factor adjustments can reduce the total number of SRV operations in LV distribution networks with high PV penetration.
 Using OpenDSS and Python automation, the methodology evaluates different PF settings applied to each PV system and measures their impact on tap activity over a full 24-hour daily simulation.

 The workflow integrates: